The Environmental Impact of Artist Studios (and How to Minimize It)

 3. Waste Reduction

-• Packaging: When shipping artwork, use recyclable or biodegradable packaging materials, many of which are produced locally in Finland.
-Also you can save packaging materials from your purchases and use them later for your art’s protection.
+• Packaging: When shipping artwork, consciously choose recyclable or biodegradable packaging materials.
+Better yet, save the packaging materials from your own purchases and reuse them to protect your art.
+This simple act drastically reduces packaging waste.

 4. Non-Toxic Practices